Kryptos K4 Solution

-The complete 97-character plaintext, verified at every position against the original ciphertext.
+The complete 97-character reconstruction, arithmetically consistent at every position with the original ciphertext.
 All four artist-confirmed anchors preserved.
-The cipher mechanism is closed, independently reproducible, and fully solvable on-site with pen, paper, and a calculator.
+The reconstructed mechanism runs forward end to end and is independently reproducible.

 The plaintext